cakephp/docs/en/appendices/3-5-migration-guide.rst

   Existing ``SMALLINT`` and ``TINYINT`` columns will now be reflected as these new abstract types. ``TINYINT(1)`` columns will continue to be treated as boolean columns in MySQL.
+* ``Cake\Validation\Validator::addDefaultProvider()`` was added.
+This method
+  lets you inject validation providers into all the validators created in your application.